 “When I am training for triathlons, I try to swim two to three times per week in addition to running and biking.
 On weekends I meet my tribe for longer runs and/or bike rides.
 I practice yoga and pilates and find these activities improve my strength and flexibility.”

-many vegan athletes, Melissa has faced a few questions, although this has
+Like many vegan athletes, Melissa has faced a few questions, although this has turned to interest.

 “My training pals had a lot of questions.
 They were concerned about how I would get enough protein.
 Since I was also preparing for my Lifestyle Medicine Board exam, I was able to educate my teammates about the benefits of going WFPB not only for general health, but also for maximum performance.
 Needless to say, my tribe has now converted to eating a mostly plant-based diet.”

-has found that in preparing food she needs to be organized and plan ahead with
+Melissa has found that in preparing food she needs to be organized and plan ahead with her grocery shopping.

 “I work full-time, so I need to be efficient in my planning and preparing of meals.
 I eat a lot of nuts and seeds.
 Since I work out every day, the extra calories from nuts and seeds help to keep my calorie intake in check.

-and competing away from home present a change to the routine, but nothing too
+Travelling and competing away from home present a change to the routine, but nothing too disruptive.